Baltimore prosecutor drops police charges in Freddie Gray case

 Successful prosecution was impossible without an independent investigation, a say in whether the cases would be heard before a judge or jury, community oversight of police and major justice reforms, she said.

-Baltimore Police Commissioner Kevin Davis said the decision to drop charges was wise and would help the city move forward.

-"As the trials end and this chapter in Baltimore's history closes, it is important that we collectively resolve to direct our emotions in a constructive way to reduce violence and strengthen citizen partnerships," Davis said in a statement.
+A Baltimore police spokeswoman had no immediate comment.
+The officers still face administrative reviews over Gray's death.

-Gene Ryan, the head of the Baltimore police union, also welcomed the decision but said Mosby's allegations of police interference were "outrageous."
+Gene Ryan, the head of the Baltimore police union, welcomed the decision to drop charges but called Mosby's allegations of police interference "outrageous."

-"The state's attorney simply could not accept the evidence that was presented," Ryan said at a news conference, flanked by the accused officers and their lawyers.
+"The state's attorney simply could not accept the evidence that was presented," he said at a news conference, flanked by the accused officers and their lawyers.

-Reacting to the decision to drop charges, Republican presidential nominee Donald Trump said Mosby had made a bad call in prosecuting the officers.
+Reacting to the decision, Republican presidential nominee Donald Trump said Mosby had made a bad call in prosecuting the officers.

 "It was disgraceful what she did and the way she did it," he told reporters in Florida.

-Gray was arrested after he fled officers unprovoked in a high-crime area.
+Gray was arrested when he fled officers unprovoked in a high-crime area.
 Officers bundled him into a police wagon shackled and not secured by a seat belt.

 Prosecutors alleged that officers gave Gray a "rough ride," and failed to secure him as outlined in department protocol or to seek medical assistance.

-But defense lawyers said officers had the discretion on whether to fasten detainees into seatbelts, and that it was unclear when Gray suffered his fatal neck injury.
+But defense lawyers said that officers had the discretion on whether to seatbelt detainees and it was unclear when Gray suffered his fatal neck injury.

-It represented one of the first high-profile cases in which a prosecutor went after officers involved in a black suspect's death.
-Grand juries had declined to charge officers involved in the shooting of Michael Brown, 18, in Ferguson, Missouri, and in the choking death of Eric Garner, 43, in New York.
+The Gray case represented one of the first high-profile cases in which a prosecutor chose to go after officers involved in a black suspect's death.
+Grand juries had declined to charge officers involved in the shooting of 18-year-old Michael Brown in Ferguson, Missouri, and in the choking death of Eric Garner, 43, in New York.

 Federal prosecutors have launched a civil rights investigation into the shooting of a black man by police in Baton Rouge, Louisiana, and Minnesota officials began a probe into a fatal shooting of a black motorist outside St. Paul.
-Both killings occurred this month and triggered new protests.
+Both killings occurred this month and set off fresh protests.

-Reporting by Ian Simpson and Susan Heavey; Editing by Scott Malone and Marguerita Choy